 Monday, we rallied through the Catskills to Saratoga Automobile Museum and lunch at the historic Gideon Putnam hotel.
 In the afternoon, we rallied to Bennington, Vermont to visit Hemmings Car Collection, then south to posh Lenox, Massachusetts and Cranwell Resort.
-The Cranwell was built in 1894 as a private mansion for a Vanderbilt relative, John Sloane, and turned into a luxury resort twenty years ago.
+The Cranwell was built in 1894 as a private mansion for a Vanderbilt relative John Sloane.
+Later, it was turned into a luxury resort twenty years ago.
 It’s one of our favorite American hotels.

 Tuesday, we zipped all the way to lunch at the 1801 Inn at Grafton in Grafton, Vermont, one of the oldest continually-operating hotels in America, now owned by the non-profit Windham Foundation.
-From Grafton, we had a lovely drive back to Lenox, with a checkpoint at Brian Donovan’s Jaguar shop before dinner at trendy Bistro Zinc in Lenox.
+From Grafton, we had a lovely drive back to Lenox.
+There, a checkpoint at Brian Donovan’s Jaguar shop before dinner at trendy Bistro Zinc in Lenox.

-Wednesday, we headed South.
+On Wednesday, we headed South.
 We stopped in Winsted, Connecticut to visit Sam Posey’s wife Ellen, at her mammoth American Mural Project before heading to Westport on the shore.
-We had a checkpoint at Dragone Classic Motorcars before our traditional New England lobster bake at Bill and Ann Scheffler’s home on Long Island Sound.
+Next, we hit a checkpoint at Dragone Classic Motorcars.
+Lastly, our traditional New England lobster bake at Bill and Ann Scheffler’s home on Long Island Sound.

 On our way back to Mohonk, we stopped at Collector Car Garage in Bedford, New York, an unbelievable automobile storage facility arranged like a three-story, 400 car concours.
-Where else can you see a McLaren F1 next to a Porsche 918 next to two Porsche Carrera GTs across the aisle from a landmark Cisitalia 202 and the Bugatti Type 57C Stelvio that’s the feature car at Bonhams Greenwich Auction?
+Where else can you see a McLaren F1 next to a Porsche 918 next to two Porsche Carrera GTs?
+Secondly, across the aisle is a landmark Cisitalia 202 and the Bugatti Type 57C Stelvio.
+Additionally, that Buggati is the feature car at Bonhams Greenwich Auction.
+Incredible.
 From Bedford, we toured on little back roads across Westchester County, across the Bear Mountain Bridge, then along the Hudson River and back to Mohonk.